Moonage Daydream: Legacy

 The Arnold Corns version (without the spoken intro "Whenever you're ready") was released as a bonus track on the 1990 Rykodisc re-release of The Man Who Sold the World and on the 2002 reissue of Ziggy Stardust.
 The spoken intro was restored for release on Re:Call 1, part of the Five Years (1969–1973) compilation, in 2015.

 The Ziggy Stardust recording has since appeared on multiple compilation albums, including the 1989 box set Sound + Vision, Best of Bowie (2002), Nothing Has Changed (2014), and Legacy (2016).
 The Ziggy recording, along with its parent album, has been remastered multiple times, including in 1990 by Rykodisc, and in 2012 for its 40th anniversary.
 The 2012 remaster and a 2003 remix by producer Ken Scott, along with the original Arnold Corns recording, were included in the box set Five Years (1969–1973) in 2015.
 A new mix of the track also appears on the 2002 reissue of Ziggy Stardust, on which, in Cann's words, Ronson's guitar is "to the fore."
 This mix was originally featured in a 1998 Dunlop television commercial.

+In 2007, "Moonage Daydream" was made available as downloadable content for the Rock Band music video game series, as part of the "David Bowie Track Pack 01".
+The pack also includes cover versions of "'Heroes" and "Queen Bitch", with "Moonage Daydream" being the only master track in that particular pack.

 The song appears in the 2014 film Guardians of the Galaxy and on its soundtrack.
 It is heard in the film during the Guardians' entrance to Knowhere, the headquarters of the Collector.
 Of all the songs on the soundtrack, "Moonage Daydream" was the only song added in post-production.
 Director James Gunn was unsure about using it initially, but ended up choosing it over "Wichita Lineman" by Glen Campbell and "Mama Told Me (Not to Come)" by Three Dog Night.

 Moonage Daydream: The Life and Times of Ziggy Stardust, a book written by Bowie, is named after the song and was published in 2002 by Genesis Publications.
 It documents the years 1972–73 and is fully illustrated with the photography of Mick Rock.
 Bowie met him in 1972 and they formed a working relationship and lasting friendship.
-Rock was the only photographer authorised to record the two-year career of |Ziggy Stardust.
+Rock was the only photographer authorised to record the two-year career of Ziggy Stardust.

 The song also served as the namesake for the 2022 Moonage Daydream documentary on Bowie, announced on 23 May 2022, consisting of archival material detailing Bowie's life and career.
 The documentary is the first posthumous film about Bowie to be approved by his estate.